Ordinary Thunderstorms: Plot

 Adam continues his life as a beggar, doing very well posing as a partially sighted man to obtain money from sympathetic people.
 Meanwhile, Jonjo is getting closer to him.
 His enquiries lead him to the Shaftsbury estate and he pays to find out where Adam is.
 He learns where Adam was dropped off by Mhouse and her friend, Mohammed, and waits for Adam at his Embankment hideaway.
 Adam recognises him from the earlier encounter and decides to rent a room with Mhouse and her young son, Ly-on, paying Mhouse for sex from his begging money.
 His life becomes more stable until, one evening whilst walking hand in hand with Ly-on, he passes Jonjo who does not recognise him with his beard.
-Adam tells Mhouse he has to leave for Scotland and shacks up with Vladimir, who he met at the Church of John Christ.
+Adam tells Mhouse he has to leave for Scotland and shacks up with Vladimir, whom he met at the Church of John Christ.
 When he finds Vlad dead the next day, Adam decides to take on Vlad's fake identity as Primo Belem and his new job as a hospital porter at Bethnal & Bow.
 He gets a transfer to St Botolph's, where he is able to establish why there are problems with the Zembla-4 drug.

 Ingram Fryzer realizes that there is something strange about the drug but decides to fit in with Rilke's plans, knowing that he will financially benefit from them.
 However, he suspects that there is a plot to unseat him.
 In the meantime, Adam has decided on a plan for attacking Calenture-Deutz following the death of Mhouse at the hands of Jonjo.
 He also meets Rita, a policewoman, whilst identifying Mhouse's body, and starts to see more of her.
 He puts his scheme into place and, as a result, Fryzer's comfortable life starts to collapse around him, particularly after a shareholder's meeting and the sale of shares by his selfish, weak brother-in-law, Ivo Lord Redcastle, who is a director on the company's board.

 Bad news starts to surround Zembla-4 and Rilke eventually informs Ingram that his proposed takeover of Calenture-Deutz is now off.
 Ingram has also been feeling strangely ill and it turns out he has a brain tumour that requires an operation.
 Jonjo, having failed to find Kindred, is sacked from his position as a 'security consultant' and is forced to leave the country after realizing that he will be made the fall guy for Philip Wang's murder and that killers are now after him.
 And Adam Kindred, happily involved with Rita and Ly-on, wonders whether he should retain his identity of Primo Belem or tell Rita the truth and assume his former life as Adam Kindred.